Best bike torque wrenches 2024 – tighten your bike bolts to perfection

 Reasons to avoid

 At 22cm long, the Syncros wrench is slightly longer than the other bike-specific tools reviewed, giving you that bit of extra leverage to tackle heftier tasks in its wide 2-24Nm range.
-You get a reasonable range of heads too which veer towards the larger size of the hex head range and include a 75mm extender; as with many of the tools here you may need to invest in smaller-size hex heads to complete your set.
+You get a reasonable range of bits too which veer towards the larger size of the hex head range and include a 75mm extender; as with many of the tools here you may need to invest in smaller-size hex bits to complete your set.

 The Syncros wrench has a pull-up fine gauge that lets you lock in your desired torque in 0.2Nm increments.
 We liked the metal handle and adjuster, which should stand up to workshop use better than one made of plastic.